klezi10/klezi10/README.md

 ### Welcome👋
  I'm a Frontend Developer, experienced in JavaScript and React.
+My most recent personal project in React is a <a href="https://github.com/klezi10/react-my-dictionary-app">Dictionary App</a>.
+The app uses state management and two different API integrations.

  Currently, I'm:
  - contributing to <a href="https://github.com/Web-Dev-Path">Web Dev Path</a>, an open source project,